why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 1. one 'Leap bootloader' partition, about 200-500 MB large, using the _Btrfs_ filesystem, that will be hosting the GRUB (version 2) bootloader for Leap
 2. one 'Leap data' partition, about 50 GB large, using the _Btrfs_ filesystem, that will be hosting both the operating system and your user data.

+!!! warning
+    Alternatively you could re-use the _Ntfs_ Windows bootloader partition (ESP), installing GRUB on it and flagging it as `/boot/efi`.
+Chances are however that this partition will be around 100 MBs large, exposing you to the risk of running short of space as you install more bootloaders.
+Another drawback is that you won't be able to do `snapper` snapshots with it, as `snapper` requires `/boot` to be installed on an _Btrfs_ partition. see [Introduction to snapper](snapper.md) for details.
+Consider also [the official documentation](https://doc.opensuse.org/documentation/leap/reference/html/book.opensuse.reference/cha-snapper.html#sec-snapper-snapshot-boot) on snapper rollbacks.

 !!! info
     Scroll down to [pick a filesystem for data partitions](yast_installer.md#picking-a-file-system-for-data-partitions) to for more details as to why we recommend _Btrfs_.